Severson-Group/eMach/docs/source/getting_started/tutorials/toy_opti/index.rst

 Step 3.3: Input Defined Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Copy and paste the following code block into to the ``ExampleMachineQ6p1y3`` class.

-Step 3.2 demonstrated how the ``@property`` decorator can be used to create constants in a class.
-This step now demonstrates that this decorator can also be used to expose "read-only" variables.
+This step demonstrates how the ``@property" decorator can be used to expose "read-only" variables.

 In step 3.1, the inputs to the initialization function were defined so that they were assigned to a ``self._`` property.
 The code that you have copy-and-pasted in this step uses property decorators to allow reading the values of these variables.